woflydev/odyssey_cnn/README.md

 ## Support

-This software is provided 'AS-IS', under no absolutely no warranty.
+This software is provided 'AS-IS', under absolutely no warranty.
 We are not responsible for any damage, thermonuclear war, or job firings from using this software.
 We will **not** be providing support for issues that arise within code.
 This project was coded in Python 3.9.13.